+The global financial crisis, corporate scandals and collapses, and public concern over the apparent lack of effective boards have all contributed to an explosion of interest in good governance practices.
 The programme is structured with a focus on practical application in the business environment and aims to provide students with a strong subject knowledge and the latest thinking in the world of Governance, Sustainability Reporting, Business Ethics, Organisational and Board Effectiveness, Finance, Law, and Strategic Thinking.
-MSc Governance students at Lincoln have the chance to study for an academic degree alongside a highly marketable governance qualification.

-With corporations facing increased risks and greater potential impact of their activities on society, issues of sustainability are more critical than ever.
-This programme aims to develop a sound understanding of the processes and the oversight which drives the highest standards of leadership, accountability, sustainability and ethical behaviour in business.
-Sustainability is no longer only about risk and compliance, but also about innovation, opportunity, and how to achieve excellence in both sustainability and financial performance.
+With corporations facing more risks and greater potential impacts of their activities on society, the issues of sustainability are more critical than ever.
+Sustainability is no longer about risk and compliance, but also about innovation, opportunity, and how to achieve excellence in both sustainability and financial performance.
+The programme aims to develop a sound understanding of the processes and the oversight which drives the highest standards of leadership, accountability, sustainability reporting and ethical behaviour in business.

-The Business Ethics practical application element on the programme is designed with support of the Institute of Business Ethics and aims to equip students as future business leaders, managers or governance professionals who understand and appreciate the importance of going beyond numbers and supporting good ethical business practices to help companies to sustain long-term success.
+The Business Ethics practical application element on the programme is designed with support of the Institute of Business Ethics (IBE) and aims to develop students as future business leaders, managers, senior finance officers, accountants, solicitors or governance professionals who understand and appreciate the importance of going beyond numbers and supporting good ethical business practices to help companies to sustain long-term success.

-The taught element of the programme consists of seven compulsory modules and one optional module.
+The taught element of the programme consists of seven compulsory modules and one optional module to satisfy specific interests.
 The modules studied are as follows:

 Optional modules will run as far as at least 10 students select them.
 Timetabling arrangements may limit the availability of modules to some students.
 As the options reflect staff research interests, they may alter over time due to staff availability.

 In addition, students are expected to undertake the following compulsory elements: